fabioqmarsiaj/isoservice/README.md

 **by Fabio Marsiaj**

 In this project we provide access from the ISOBAR FM Radio through a simple API made with Spring.
-We can get informations about Bands, Albuns and its tracks!
+We can get informations about Bands, Albums and its tracks!

 ## Summary